dixithach/Full-Stack-Developer-Training-Plan/README.md

  10) app/about/page.tsx and app/contact/page.tsx are nested folders.
 Their page.tsx files become /about and /contact
  11) Finally i am getting a site with three navigations Home,About,Contact. while clicking each navigation the content changes.

+Step 7: The Rules of Language (TypeScript Basics)

+Task
+1) First i created typscript.ts file inside Task folder which is inside Step7 Folder.
+2) I started coding inside typscript.ts where i declared Strings,Boolean,numbers,array.
+3) And than i runned  tsc typscript.ts in terminal.
+4) And than i runned  node typscripr.js in terminal which creates a typscript.js file.
+5) And than it will show result in terminals where console.log(); will print in terminal.